-- University or SAHP School policy of probation - Behavior or performance problems in the clinic, lab, or classroom, such as insubordination. - Unprofessional behavior in the clinic or the classroom - Unprofessional behavior in public websites/social media - Inappropriate behavior involving the law - Two write-ups for the either the same or different situations - On-going time and attendance issues - Performance of a critical incident (faculty discretion based on the severity) - The first no call no show at the clinical site is an automatic probation - Failure to successfully progress to the next milestone - Dismissal from a clinical site - Unable to perform essential functions of a Radiographer - Unable to adhere to the Program policies - Unable to successfully perform safe radiation protection practices - Unable to adhere to the requirements for indirect and direct supervision as a student - Unable to satisfactorily progress through the program - Just culture infractions other Faculty will meet with the student to explain the situation and provide the student with written documentation of the probation guidelines.
-The probation guidelines will include a timeline of milestones, including a date for a follow-up meeting.
-The Clinical Instructor will be notified of the probation guidelines.
+- University or SAHP School policy of probation - Behavior or performance problems in the clinic, lab, or classroom, such as insubordination. - Unprofessional behavior in the clinic or the classroom - Unprofessional behavior in public websites/social media - Inappropriate behavior involving the law - Two write-ups for the either the same or different situations - On-going time and attendance issues - Performance of a critical incident (faculty discretion based on the severity) - The first no call no show at the clinical site is an automatic probation - Failure to successfully progress to the next milestone - Dismissal from a clinical site - Unable to perform essential functions of a Radiographer - Unable to adhere to the Program policies - Unable to successfully perform safe radiation protection practices - Unable to adhere to the requirements for indirect and direct supervision as a student - Unable to satisfactorily progress through the program - Just culture infractions include a timeline of milestones, including a date for a follow-up meeting.
+The Clinical preceptor will be notified of the probation guidelines.